As already mentioned, hemodynamics

 variations in the venous compartment will necessarily affect the arterial compartment

 and vice versa.

 Therefore, hemodynamic measurement is not simply a number value

 in relation to a norm.
-Rather, hemodynamics is the beat to beat variation of pressure and flow
+Rather, hemodynamics are the beat to beat variations of pressure and flow

 that occur within and between the arterial and venous compartments.
 The decision to treat a hemodynamic value in one compartment depends on the status of the other compartments and should always be undertaken with careful consideration of the potential unintended effects of the proposed treatment.